Ksenia Trofimova

 Is there a personal contact person or just a ticket system?

-Trends: What modern event software must be able to do in the future
+Trends: What modern event software will need to be able to do in the future

 The requirements for event management software are constantly evolving.
-In addition to tried-and-tested functions such as attendee management or e-mail automation, innovative technologies are becoming increasingly important.
+In addition to proven features such as participant management and email automation, innovative technologies are becoming increasingly important.
 Companies planning for the long term should therefore also pay attention to future viability.

 A key trend is the use of artificial intelligence.
-AI can help to better analyse attendee behaviour, make predictions and personalize content in a targeted manner.
-According to Eventcombo, artificial intelligence, hyper-personalization and data-based decisions are among the most important technology trends in the event sector - they are increasingly shaping the requirements for modern event management software.
-For example, invitations or reminders can be automatically tailored to the interests of individual target groups - which significantly increases interaction rates.
+AI can help to better analyze participant behavior, make predictions, and personalize content in a targeted manner.
+According to Eventcombo, artificial intelligence, hyper-personalization, and data-driven decisions are among the most important technology trends in the event sector—they are increasingly shaping the requirements for modern event management software.
+For example, invitations or reminders can be automatically tailored to the interests of individual target groups, which significantly increases interaction rates.

-The trend towards hyper-personalization is also on the rise.
-Today's online audience expects tailor-made experiences instead of standardized processes.
-Modern software solutions make it possible to provide dynamic content, create personalized journeys and evaluate feedback in real time.
+The trend toward hyper-personalization is also growing.
+Today's online audience expects tailored experiences rather than standardized processes.
+Modern software solutions make it possible to deliver dynamic content, design personalized journeys, and evaluate feedback in real time.

-Hybrid and virtual event formats have established themselves since the pandemic at the latest - and remain relevant.
-According to an analysis by Exploding Topics, hybrid events, personalized experiences and the increased use of AI are among the most important trends in the event sector.
+Hybrid and virtual event formats have become established since the pandemic, at the latest – and remain relevant.
+According to an analysis by Exploding Topics, hybrid events, personalized experiences, and the increased use of AI are among the most important trends in the event sector.
 Trends such as predictive analytics and automation in event planning are also playing an increasingly important role.
-Good tools should therefore be able to map both face-to-face and online events.
-This includes functions such as livestream integration, virtual networking rooms or interactive question tools.
-An article in the Harvard Business Review is well worth reading and provides further impetus for strategic digitalization.
+Good tools should therefore be able to map both in-person and online events.
+This includes features such as livestream integration, virtual networking rooms, and interactive question tools.
+Further insights into strategic digitalization can be found in an article in the Harvard Business Review that is well worth reading.

-Last but not least, data protection and system openness are moving further into focus.
+Last but not least, data protection and system openness are becoming increasingly important.
 Software that can be flexibly integrated and impresses with its responsible handling of user data will become even more important in the future.

 Conclusion: Get off to a successful start with the right event management software

-Today, planning and implementing events professionally is more complex than ever.
-Participants expect smooth processes, personalized communication and a coherent experience - regardless of whether an event takes place online or hybrid.
-If you want to meet these requirements, you need powerful event management software.
+Planning and implementing events professionally is more complex today than ever before.
+Participants expect smooth processes, personalized communication, and a harmonious experience—regardless of whether an event takes place online or in a hybrid format.
+To meet these requirements, you need powerful event management software.

-The most important functions range from participant management, automated ticketing and targeted communication to the evaluation of relevant data.
-Supplemented by modern technologies such as AI and sophisticated all-in-one solutions, an organizational tool becomes a strategic success factor.
+The most important functions range from participant management to automated ticketing and targeted communication to the evaluation of relevant data.
+Complemented by modern technologies such as AI and sophisticated all-in-one solutions, an organizational tool becomes a strategic success factor.

-Depending on the size of the company, event format and existing infrastructure, it is worth taking a closer look: Which functions are really needed?
+Depending on the size of the company, the event format, and the existing infrastructure, it is worth taking a close look: Which functions are really needed?
 How well can the solution be integrated into existing systems?
-And which trends should the software be able to map in the future?
+And which trends should the software be able to reflect in the future?

 Well-chosen event management software not only saves time and resources, but also improves the quality of the event.
-It is a central tool for digital event organization in companies and creates the framework for you to focus on what really matters: Content, relationships and lasting impact.
+It is a central tool for digital event organization in companies and creates the framework that allows you to focus on what really matters: content, relationships, and lasting impact.

-If you are looking for a solution that supports you in the professional organization of digital events, is continuously being developed and offers you full control over content, design and transmission, it is worth taking a look at the Event Cloud from Techcast - the flexible platform for modern event management.
+If you are looking for a solution that supports you in the professional organization of digital events, is continuously being developed, and offers you full control over content, design, and transmission, it is worth taking a look at Techcast's Event Cloud, the flexible platform for modern event management.

 Why is event management software indispensable today?

-In a world where events are becoming ever larger and more complex, digital event software such as event management systems have become an indispensable part of professional planning.
-Anyone organizing corporate events, trade fairs or conferences today is faced with numerous challenges: Participants need to be managed efficiently, communication processes need to be automated and complex procedures need to be coordinated reliably - often under high time pressure and with limited resources.
+In a world where events are becoming increasingly larger and more complex, digital event software such as event management systems has become indispensable in professional planning.
+Anyone organizing corporate events, trade fairs, or conferences today faces numerous challenges: participants must be managed efficiently, communication processes automated, and complex procedures reliably coordinated—often under considerable time pressure and with limited resources.

-Manual Excel lists, confusing email chains and isolated solutions quickly reach their limits.
-Errors during registration, delayed feedback or a lack of transparency in participant evaluation can not only cost time, but also impair the event experience.
-Added to this are the increasing expectations of participants: Information should be personalized, processes smooth and the procedure professional - regardless of whether it is a face-to-face event or a hybrid format.
+Manual Excel lists, confusing email chains, and isolated solutions quickly reach their limits.
+Errors during registration, delayed responses, or a lack of transparency in participant evaluation can not only cost time but also impair the event experience.
+Added to this are the rising expectations on the part of participants: information should be personalized, processes should run smoothly, and the event should be professionally organized—regardless of whether it is a face-to-face event or a hybrid format.

 This is exactly where modern event management software comes in.
-It supports companies in centrally controlling all phases of an event, from invitations and participant management to post-event evaluation, it offers a wide range of functions.
-Well-selected software solutions save time, create an overview and contribute significantly to the quality and professionalism of an event.
+It supports companies in centrally controlling all phases of an event, from invitations and participant management to follow-up evaluations, offering a wide range of functions.
+Well-chosen software solutions save time, provide clarity, and contribute significantly to the quality and professionalism of an event.

-In this article, you will get a structured overview of the most important functions of modern event management software - and find out what specific benefits this offers companies.
+This article provides a structured overview of the most important features of modern event management software—and explains the specific benefits this offers companies.

-The requirements for the planning and execution of events have changed fundamentally in recent years.
-According to a recent market study by Globenewswire, the global market for event management software will grow to around USD 34.7 billion by 2029 - a clear indication of the increasing relevance of digital solutions in the event sector.
-Digitalization, hybrid formats and the growing expectations of online audiences mean that traditional working methods are increasingly reaching their limits.
-At the same time, organizational pressure is increasing: events need to be planned efficiently, individually designed and implemented smoothly - ideally with measurable success.
+The requirements for planning and executing events have changed fundamentally in recent years.
+According to a recent market study by Globenewswire, the global market for event management software will grow to around $34.7 billion by 2029—a clear indication of the increasing relevance of digital solutions in the event sector.
+Digitalization, hybrid formats, and the growing expectations of online audiences mean that traditional ways of working are increasingly reaching their limits.
+At the same time, organizational pressure is mounting: events need to be planned efficiently, customized, and implemented smoothly – ideally with measurable success.

-Anyone who regularly organizes events knows how quickly an overview can be lost.
-Manual processes are prone to errors and cost time.
-At the same time, participants today want more than just information - they expect a well-thought-out experience.
-This is exactly where event management software comes into play: it is no longer just a tool for administration, but a key success factor for professional events.
+Anyone who regularly organizes events knows how quickly it can be difficult to keep track of everything.
+Manual processes are prone to errors and time-consuming.
+At the same time, today's participants want more than just information—they expect a well-planned experience.
+This is where event management software comes in: it is no longer just a management tool, but a key success factor for professional events.

-Modern event software for companies helps you to automate processes, simplify communication channels and gain valuable data.
+Modern event software for businesses helps you automate processes, simplify communication channels, and gather valuable data.
 This not only allows you to manage events more efficiently, but also to improve them in a targeted manner.
-If you want to remain competitive in the long term, you can no longer avoid using digital tools - whether for internal company events, industry meetings or large conferences.
+If you want to remain competitive in the long term, there is no way around using digital tools—whether for internal company events, industry meetings, or large conferences.

 Who is event management software particularly suitable for?

-Event management software is not only aimed at large event organizers - smaller teams and medium-sized companies are also increasingly benefiting from digital tools.
-The most important target groups at a glance:
+Event management software is not only aimed at large event organizers—smaller teams and medium-sized companies are also increasingly benefiting from digital tools.
+An overview of the most important target groups:

 Companies with regularly recurring events

-Anyone who plans events several times a year - whether internally or externally - saves a lot of time through automation and structured workflows.
+Those who plan events several times a year—whether internal or external—can save a lot of time through automation and structured workflows.

 Marketing & event agencies

-Agencies benefit from flexible features, for example for branding, ticketing or multi-client capability.
+Agencies benefit from flexible features, such as branding, ticketing, and multi-client capability.

 Organizers of hybrid or digital events

-In short: the greater the organizational complexity, the more participants are involved - the more event management software pays off.
+In short: the greater the organizational complexity and the more people involved, the more worthwhile it is to use event management software.

 Event management software covers much more than just registration or participant list maintenance.
-It supports you in efficiently and structurally mapping the entire event lifecycle - from planning to implementation and follow-up.
-A well thought-out range of functions is crucial for this to succeed.
+It helps you map the entire event lifecycle efficiently and in a structured manner—from planning and execution to follow-up.
+To achieve this, a well-designed range of functions is crucial.

 Participant management & participant management software

-Participant management is a central module of almost every event software.
-It can be used to create registration forms, manage waiting lists, send automatic confirmations and export data in real time.
-Templates can be used for recurring events - this saves time and minimizes sources of error.
+A central module of almost every event software is participant management.
+It allows you to create registration forms, manage waiting lists, send automatic confirmations, and export data in real time.
+Templates can be used for recurring events, saving time and minimizing sources of error.

 Ticketing & payment processing

-Many systems offer integrated solutions for ticketing - including tiered pricing, discount campaigns and early bird offers.
-The integration of common payment methods and automatic invoicing simplify the process for event organizers and participants alike.
+Many systems offer integrated ticketing solutions—including tiered pricing, discount promotions, and early bird offers.
+The integration of common payment methods and automatic invoicing simplify the process for both organizers and participants.

 Communication & personalization

-The software makes it possible to send invitations, reminders and follow-ups automatically.
-Personalization - e.g. in the salutation or event information - creates a professional, individual communication flow that strengthens participant loyalty.
+The software enables invitations, reminders, and follow-ups to be sent automatically.
+Personalization—e.g., in the salutation or event information—creates a professional, individualized communication flow that strengthens participant loyalty.

 Livestreaming & interaction in digital event formats

-Especially with digital or hybrid formats, it is crucial to transmit content convincingly.
-Many event management solutions offer integrated live streaming functions as well as interactive features such as chat, Q&A, surveys or breakout sessions.
-This increases attention - and encourages active participation in the event.
+Especially with digital or hybrid formats, it is crucial to convey content in a compelling way.
+Many event management solutions offer integrated livestreaming functions as well as interactive features such as chat, Q&A, surveys, or breakout sessions.
+This increases attention and encourages active participation in the event.

-If you would like to know how an all-in-one event platform combines all these functions centrally, you can find an in-depth overview here.
+If you want to know how an all-in-one event platform combines all these features in one place, you can find a detailed overview here.

 Working with event management software not only brings structure to planning, but also creates measurable added value.
-Those who regularly organize events benefit from noticeable efficiency gains and a clearly improved participant experience.
+Those who organize events on a regular basis benefit from noticeable efficiency gains and a significantly improved participant experience.

-One major advantage is the time saved.
-Many tasks that would otherwise have to be done manually can be automated with just a few clicks - from registration and sending confirmations to follow-up.
+A key advantage is the time saved.
+Many tasks that would otherwise have to be done manually can be automated with just a few clicks—from registration and sending confirmations to follow-up.
 This reduces sources of error and takes the pressure off your team.

-In addition, professional software ensures a consistent and high-quality image for participants.
-A uniform, digitally supported event appearance has a demonstrably positive effect on the satisfaction and commitment of participants.
+In addition, professional software ensures a consistent and high-quality appearance for participants.
+A uniform, digitally supported event presentation has been proven to have a positive effect on participant satisfaction and engagement.

 The benefits of collected data should not be underestimated.
-You gain precise insights into registration numbers, opening rates and feedback from participants.
-This information helps you to continuously improve events and better target them to your target group.
+You gain accurate insights into registration numbers, open rates, and participant feedback.
+This information helps you to continuously improve events and better tailor them to your target audience.

-And finally: those who rely on digital processes create space for creativity.
-Instead of dealing with lists and voting, you can concentrate on the content of your event.
+And finally, relying on digital processes creates space for creativity.
+Instead of dealing with lists and coordination, you can concentrate on the content of your event.

 How do you find the right event management software?

 Not every event management software is automatically suitable for every use case.
-In order to find the right tool, companies should specifically check which requirements are really relevant - and which functions may be superfluous or too complex.
+To find the right tool, companies should specifically examine which requirements are truly relevant—and which functions may be superfluous or too complex.

-A central point is user-friendliness.
+A key point is user-friendliness.
 The interface should be intuitive to use, even for team members without a technical background.
-A clear structure, understandable menus and short training times are particularly important here.
+A clear structure, understandable menus, and short training times are particularly important here.

-Integrations are just as important.
+Integrations are equally crucial.
 A good solution can be connected to existing systems such as CRM or newsletter tools.
 This makes the entire process more seamless and significantly more efficient.

-Data protection also plays an important role, especially in a business environment.
-Providers should be GDPR-compliant and offer options for role-based assignment of rights.
+Data protection is also an important issue, especially in a business environment.
+Providers should operate in compliance with the GDPR and offer options for role-based rights assignment.

 Other important criteria: